HidayatRivai2020/Golang/Data_Types/README.md

 # Data Types
 - determines a set of value together with operations and method specific to thosse values
-- data types :
-    - predeclared types : introduced types with type declarations
+- `predeclared types` : introduced types with type declarations
-    - composites types : element types
+- `composites types` : element types

 ## Predeclared Types (Built in Types)
 - numeric types